Don Brash: Campaign

 On 19 August 2005, National unveiled a $3.9 billion tax-cut policy.
 The first polling conducted after the announcement suggested that it had boosted National support.
 On 22 August, Brash engaged in a televised debate with the Labour Party leader Helen Clark.
 According to The New Zealand Herald, Clark appeared 'confident and aggressive' and Brash appeared 'defensive'.
 In response to questions over his assertiveness, Brash indicated that he had not attacked Clark during the debate because she was a woman.
 Clark described Brash's explanation as patronising.

 On 27 August a weekend newspaper published a series of leaked documents, including private emails, showing that members of the ACT party and of the Business Round Table had advised Brash during his bid for the leadership of the parliamentary National Party.
 Continuing leaks over following weeks appeared designed to cause the National leader embarrassment.
 Furthermore, confusion bedevilled National's potential coalition options: New Zealand First showed reluctance to reveal whether it would support National or Labour post-election, whilst ACT (often seen as National's natural coalition partner due to the similarities in some of their policies) criticised National for not openly supporting ACT leader Rodney Hide's bid to win the electorate seat of Epsom.

-Pamphlets distributed by members of a Christian sect, the Exclusive Brethren, in early September caused further embarrassment for Brash; although they were not anonymous, they did not refer to the Exclusive Brethren but were authorised in the names of individual church members.
+Pamphlets distributed by members of a Christian sect, the Plymouth Brethren Christian Church (Formerly known as the Exclusive Brethren) in early September caused further embarrassment for Brash; although they were not anonymous, they did not refer to the Exclusive Brethren but were authorised in the names of individual church members.
 Brash initially denied National had anything to do with it, but later admitted that the Brethren had told him at a meeting some months earlier that they planned to run a campaign opposing the direction of the Labour Government.
 Brash has maintained his position that the pamphlet-campaign took place on the Exclusive Brethren's own initiative.